 With so many county communities bordering parkland, it is not surprising that park neighbors occasionally enter into activities that go beyond their property lines.
 Encroachments are illegal, are punishable by law, and can take many forms:

 Encroachments damage park resources.
-Piles of yard waste attract rodents and snakes and may introduce destructive, invasive plants into natural areas.
+Piles of yard waste may introduce destructive, invasive plants into natural areas.
 Removal of trees and other foliage decreases the vegetative cover that filters pollutants from the air and modifies temperatures.
 Removal of natural ground vegetation encourages erosion and allows surface run-off to contaminate water sources.
 Digging and removal of artifacts on undeveloped land destroys the integrity of archaeological and historic sites.
 Extending yards, storing material and equipment, and erecting private fences or other structures on parkland effectively limits access to acres of public land by fellow citizens.

 The Fairfax County Park Authority was established in 1950.
 As the county has grown over the years, so has the Park Authority, which now holds over 23,300 acres of land.
 It is our mission and responsibility to provide recreational opportunities and to preserve and protect the natural and cultural resources on parkland for the enjoyment of all residents.